brennash/StockTracker/README.md

 This repository contains the basic Python code to implement an basic stock tracker library on a number of daily stock market adjusted closing values.
+Note that this is a tracker only, the predictive part will be updated later.

-The code is written in Python on an Ubuntu 14.04 LTS environment.
-No ports are being considered at this time for either Windows or MacOS for any specific parts of the repository.
-Frankly if you're too dumb to be still using Windows I don't think this repo is for you at all.
+The code is written in Python 2.7.3 on a Mac OS X and tested under Ubuntu 14.04 LTS.
+No ports are being considered at this time for Windows Frankly if you're too dumb to be still using Windows I don't think this repo is for you at all.
+If you're stuck using Windows in work, I'm sure you'll figure out a way around the issue.

 # Development notes
 Was going to use the Python library for yahoo-finance, however, the